xebia-functional/nine-cards-backend/endpoints.md

 }
 ```

-The action of this endpoint is to modify the `deviceToken` associated to the client.
-If the `deviceToken` field in the request is a string, then this value replaces the previous one.
-If it is `null`, or the field is missing, then the client is left with no `deviceToken`.

 If successful, the body response should be an object with the following fields:
 * `sessionToken`: a string containing the session token, as defined above,
   that the backend uses as an alternative identity for the client.